rizwan-io/SQL-Mastery/06-Writing-Complex-Queries/README.md

 ## **Writing Complex Queries**

 ### Sub queries
 > Sub queries are SELECT Statement within other SQL Statement.

+We can write sub queries in the WHERE, FROM as well as the SELECT Clause.
+Below is an example of a sub query inside a WHERE Clause.

 ```
 -- In sql_hr database: